Dumuzi, my second book of poems, has just been published by Gaspereau Press.

 out of th

-A fuller telling of their story here.
+A further account of their intersecting cycles here.

 In that time, I wanted to get the story of Dumuzi and Inanna across in handwritten fragments.
 One form they took is these aasemic panels (what’s that? read here)